Below we look at French Money printing circa 1793…You’ll quickly see a dangerous pattern similar to American politics, QE and low-rate addiction..

 In essence, Signals Matter was created to be your safe-zone for market clarity and blunt speak.
 Why?
 Simple: It’s just the right thing to do.

-For now, I hope this eye-opening lesson from history offers both perspective and guidance as we begin our shared journey into yet another tragic example of history repeating itself.
+For now, I hope this eye-opening lesson from history and French money printing offers both perspective and guidance as we begin our shared journey into yet another tragic example of history repeating itself.

 The road ahead is filled with change and pain for the broader economy and markets, but for informed investors, such crisis also offers tremendous opportunities.
 For those armed with the facts, common sense and patience, we plan to make this road a lot more enjoyable.